abhay-saraswat-emb/open-ai-agents-ui/examples/customer_service/README.md

-# Customer Service Bot Example
+# Customer Service Bot with Web UI

-This example demonstrates a multi-agent customer service system for an airline.
+This example demonstrates a multi-agent customer service system for an airline with a web-based user interface.
 It showcases how to use handoffs between different specialized agents to provide a comprehensive customer service experience.

 ## Agents